whiskyechobravo/kerkoapp/README.md

   an underscore ('_') is rejected.
 * `KERKOAPP_CHILD_INCLUDE_RE`: Regex to use to include children (e.g. notes, attachments) based on their tags.
 Any child which does not have a tag that matches this regular expression will be ignored.
-If empty, all children will be accepted unless `KERKOAPP_CHILD_EXCLUDE_RE` is set and causes some to be rejected.
+If this value is empty (which is the default), all children will be accepted unless `KERKOAPP_CHILD_EXCLUDE_RE` is set and causes some to be rejected.
 * `LOGGING_LEVEL`: Severity of events to track.
 Allowed values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Defaults to `DEBUG` if app is running in the development environment, and to `WARNING` in the production